notteddydev/reimagined_lamp/ROADMAP.md

 ### ToDo (AddressBook)

-- Create a Mixin for views and 'next' get param url.
-- Define __str__ method for Models

 forms.py
 - Make it so that only existing models being updated in formsets have the option to be deleted.